• We’ve poured over 7,500 hours into researching and testing 14 online therapy platforms to bring you the most comprehensive reviews.

 Our final verdict

-BetterHelp provides a variety of ways to connect with a therapist so you can access mental health care in the comfort and privacy of your home.
+BetterHelp provides various ways to connect with a therapist so you can access mental health care in the comfort and privacy of your home.
 While the platform does not accept insurance, it does offer financial aid to those who qualify, and discounts are available.

 Frequently asked questions